frequency-chain/frequency/README.md

     make build-mainnet
     ```

-    To build local, rococo or mainnet features respectively.
+    To build local, rococo (testnet) or mainnet features respectively.

 At this point you should have `./target/release` directory generated locally with compiled
 project files.